Regulations for Pre-sessional English and International Pathway Programmes

 c) Under section 1.4.3b, a student may submit an appeal, within two working days of the date of the letter confirming the withdrawal, on the basis of material irregularity or if there is significant new evidence of mitigation against the student’s non-engagement.
 The appeal must be submitted in writing to an appropriate senior member of administrative staff (or nominee).
 The decision of the appropriate senior member of administrative staff or equivalent (or nominee) is final.

-d) The University reserves the right to require a student to withdraw in circumstances where the student is clearly not at the language level presented on their SELT, or other test of English used for entry, upon arrival at the university, or upon starting their course, and is therefore unable to cope with the level of the course upon which they have been enrolled; or when a student on a longer course is not able to demonstrate sufficient progress at key points within the course i.e. at the end of a ‘block’ of teaching on the 30 week course or the 15 week course, or at the end of the International Pathway.
-In these cases, the Course Leader will present evidence as to why the student is being withdrawn to the appropriate senior member of administrative staff (or nominee).
+d) The University reserves the right to require a student to withdraw in circumstances where the student is clearly not at the language level presented on their SELT, or other test of English used for PSE entry, upon arrival at Coventry, or upon starting their PSE course, and is therefore unable to cope with the level of the PSE course upon which they have been enrolled; or when a student on a longer PSE course is not able to demonstrate sufficient progress at key points within the course i.e. at the end of a ‘block’ of teaching on the 15 week course.
+In these cases the Course Leader will present evidence as to why the student is being withdrawn to the appropriate senior member of administrative staff (or nominee).
 In the case of insufficient language level on arrival, or insufficient progress in language level, the University’s decision in these cases is final.

-e) The University expects students to exhibit the highest standards of behaviour whilst undertaking their English Language studies or International Pathway.
+e) The University expects students to exhibit the highest standards of behaviour whilst undertaking their English Language studies.
 Students whose behaviour falls below acceptable standards shall be subject to the University's Disciplinary processes as defined in Appendix 7 to the General Regulations.

 1.4.4 Duration of Registration

-a) The maximum duration of registration will be determined by the length of the PSE course or International Pathway.
+a) The maximum duration of registration will be determined by the length of the PSE course.

 b) In the case of Student Route visa students, the duration of study agreed at the time when a visa was sought must be adhered to.
 A Student Route visa student can be withdrawn from study at any time should they fail to comply with the terms of their visa and this will be reported to the UKVI by the University, this may result in the ‘curtailment’ or cancellation of their Student Route visa by the UKVI.